rustfoundation/foundation.rust-lang.org/policies/logo-policy-and-media-guide.md

 ### **Uses that require explicit approval**

-* Distributing a modified version of the Rust programming language or the Cargo package manager **with modifications other than those permitted above** and calling it Rust or Cargo requires explicit, written permission from the Rust Foundation.
+* Distributing a modified version of the Rust programming language, compiler, or the Cargo package manager **with modifications other than those permitted above** and calling it Rust or Cargo requires explicit, written permission from the Rust Foundation.
 We will usually allow these uses as long as the modifications are (1) relatively small and (2) very clearly communicated to end-users.
 * Selling t-shirts, hats, and other artwork or merchandise requires explicit, written permission from the Rust core team.
 We will usually allow these uses as long as (1) it is clearly communicated that the merchandise is not in any way an official part of the Rust project and (2) it is clearly communicated whether profits benefit the Rust project.
 * Using the Rust trademarks within another trademark requires written permission from the Rust core team except as described above.
 * The words “RustCamp,” “RustCon” or “RustConf” cannot be used without explicit permission.